Rutgers in Russia: St. Petersburg

-Program costs include: tuition & registration, homestays with breakfast, two celebratory group meals and several additional shared meals, peer tutor, cell phone activation, several excursions, and health insurance.
+Program costs include: tuition & registration, homestays with breakfast and dinner, two celebratory group meals and several additional shared meals, peer tutor, cell phone activation, several excursions, and health insurance.

-Not included: visa, round-trip airfare, some activity costs (plays, concerts, ballets, etc.), local transportation, lunch and dinner, books, personal expenses, independent travel.
+Not included: visa, round-trip airfare, some activity costs (plays, concerts, ballets, etc.), local transportation, lunch, books, personal expenses, independent travel.

 The Rutgers Russian and East European Languages and Literatures program will offer need- and merit-based funding to Rutgers students until funds have been exhausted.
 Most students who apply early can expect grants of $1,000 to $1,500 to offset program costs.
 In addition, all students are encouraged to apply for outside funding.
 Suggested funding sources include:

-The Gilman Fellowship for summer study abroad (for details, contact Study Abroad Program Coordinator Dan Loughrey)
+The Gilman Fellowship for summer study abroad (for details, contact Study Abroad Program Manager Stephanie Lacava)

 The Fund for Education Abroad